The legendary Apple research group that shaped our world

 CERN scientist Tim Berners-Lee took good note of Atkinson’s work, though, as did Robert Cailliau, who assisted Berners-Lee in creating the first web browser.
 In fact, Javascript was inspired by HyperTalk, the simple, object-oriented, plain-English language that powered HyperCard.

-Building A Computer That Can Play Video
+Building A Software System That Can Play Video

 The Advanced Technology Group was also responsible for digital video as we know it today.
 Quicktime was introduced at the 1991 edition of Apple’s Worldwide Developers Conference with a 320 x 240-pixel copy of Ridley Scott’s famous 1984 Super Bowl commercial playing on a Macintosh.
 It was an amazing feat, despite the fact that some critics laughed at the “postage stamp-sized” resolution.
 Yet they were witnessing the first consumer computer playing digital video as we know it today.
 QuickTime made the Macintosh the first computer with a video architecture, starting the digital video revolution that ended in trillions of hours of Netflix and YouTube streams.
 To give you an idea of how this early digital video looked, here’s a silly demo video included in the QuickTime 1.0 CD-ROM for developers, running at 152 x 116 pixels.